Goldendoodle Blog Banner

 12-24 Months: Final Weight Achievement

-The goldendoodle reaches physical maturity during this period, achieving adult size and body condition.
+The this mix reaches physical maturity during this period, achieving adult size and body condition.
 Nutritional needs stabilize, and full exercise capacity develops.

 Final development includes: